 Calrec SDI de-embedders are available in four and eight way versions, each SDI stream providing up to eight stereo output pairs.
-Up to 33 SDI boxes can be used in a Hydra Network.
+Up to 33 SDI boxes can be used in a Hydra network (up to 9 if using pre V2.8 software).